Costco: Animal welfare

 In 2016, the animal rights group Direct Action Everywhere (DxE) reported cannibalism and high mortality at a cage-free Costco egg supplier.
 Costco denied the allegations, but the video sparked a discussion about animal welfare problems continuing to exist at cage-free egg farms.
 Writing in The Huffington Post, DxE co-founder Wayne Hsiung argued that the new investigation, rather than suggesting that Costco should keep birds in cages, indicated that hens should have the right not to be raised for food or kept on farms at all.

 In October 2020, Costco dropped Chaokoh coconut milk over allegations of forced monkey labor.
-PETA accused the manufacturer, Theppadungporn Coconut Co., of using forced monkey labor, finding cruelty to monkeys at their farms and facilities.
+PETA accused the manufacturer, Theppadungporn Coconut Co., of using forced monkey labor, finding cruelty to monkeys at its farms and facilities.
 Ken Kimble, Costco's Vice President of Corporate Food and Sundries, condemned the use of monkey labor and stated that Costco launched an investigation regarding the issue and ceased purchasing from the Chaokoh supplier.
-Kimble also stated that Costco will continue to monitor the implementation of the harvest policies and, once satisfied, will resume purchasing.
+Kimble also stated that Costco will continue to monitor the implementation of the harvest policies and once satisfied, will resume purchasing.